First Internet Bancorp (INBK) to Release Earnings on Wednesday

-First Internet Bancorp (NASDAQ:INBK) is scheduled to be posting its quarterly earnings results after the market closes on Wednesday, April 21st.
+First Internet Bancorp (NASDAQ:INBK) will release its earnings data after the market closes on Wednesday, April 21st.
 Analysts expect First Internet Bancorp to post earnings of $0.91 per share for the quarter.
-Individual interested in listening to the company’s earnings conference call can do so using this link.
+Persons that are interested in participating in the company’s earnings conference call can do so using this link.

-First Internet Bancorp (NASDAQ:INBK) last announced its earnings results on Thursday, January 21st.
-The bank reported $1.12 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.85 by $0.27.
-The company had revenue of $31.52 million for the quarter, compared to analyst estimates of $27.17 million.
-First Internet Bancorp had a return on equity of 8.77% and a net margin of 14.96%.
+First Internet Bancorp (NASDAQ:INBK) last posted its quarterly earnings data on Thursday, January 21st.
+The bank reported $1.12 EPS for the quarter, beating analysts’ consensus estimates of $0.85 by $0.27.
+The company had revenue of $31.52 million during the quarter, compared to analyst estimates of $27.17 million.
+First Internet Bancorp had a net margin of 14.96% and a return on equity of 8.77%.
 On average, analysts expect First Internet Bancorp to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

-A number of brokerages recently issued reports on INBK.
-Janney Montgomery Scott raised First Internet Bancorp from a “neutral” rating to a “buy” rating and set a $36.00 price target on the stock in a research report on Monday, February 1st.
+A number of brokerages have recently weighed in on INBK.
+Zacks Investment Research downgraded First Internet Bancorp from a “buy” rating to a “hold” rating in a report on Wednesday, March 24th.
+Janney Montgomery Scott upgraded First Internet Bancorp from a “neutral” rating to a “buy” rating and set a $36.00 target price on the stock in a report on Monday, February 1st.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded First Internet Bancorp from a “buy” rating to a “hold” rating in a research report on Wednesday, March 24th.

 First Internet Bancorp operates as the bank holding company for First Internet Bank of Indiana that provides commercial and retail banking products and services in the United States.
 The company offers savings and money market accounts, non-interest bearing and interest-bearing demand deposits, brokered deposit accounts, and certificates of deposit.